joelvaneenwyk/obs-studio-config/README.md

 # OBS Studio Configuration

-OBS Studio configuration that also sets up for local builds.
+OBS Studio configuration that Can be used to build any and all branches of OBS studio and obs-streamFX.
+This is also only necessary because restrictions on building and distributing using visual studio.

 > See [Building OBS StreamFX](./docs/building.md)